integr8ly/integreatly-operator/test-cases/tests/products/h21-verify-all-products-using-the-workloadwebapp.md

 - Create a user in the User SSO and verify that it can login to it
 - Create a 3scale API and verify that it respond

-When testing the RHMI upgrade, the steps 1., 2. and 3. should be performed before the upgrade and the verification steps 4. and 5. after the upgrade
+**Note:** When testing the RHMI upgrade, the steps 1., 2. and 3. should be performed before the upgrade and the verification steps 4. and 5. after the upgrade

 ## Steps